 Next, the cast is applied and shaped.
 As an experienced facial plastic surgeon, I choose to use the Denver Splint™ for its durability and availability in several different sizes, according to the patient’s individual anatomy.
 The cast is a preformed composite of aluminum and a layer of adhesive foam.
 It is gently curved to the desired shape and placed over the nose.

 Gentle pressure is applied to the sides of the cast to form a protective and compressive support.
 At this point, the nose is positioned midline.
 If the nose leans, sways, or has a tendency to turn to one side, asymmetric force or pressure can be applied to the cast to counter this.

 How Long Does the Cast Stay On After Rhinoplasty?

 The cast is removed about one week after surgery, once the nose has time to set properly.
 You can see what happens during a rhinoplasty cast removal in the video below:

 Casting the nose is often underrated or glossed over, but it has an enormous impact on the overall results.
 It allows the surgeon to put the ‘finishing touch’ or artistic talents to work in the patient’s favor.
-You can see the results Dr. Gross creates for his rhinoplasty patients in their before-and-after pictures in our photo gallery.
+You can see the results we create for our rhinoplasty patients in their before-and-after pictures.